Last Updated on: 3rd November 2023, 05:10 pm

 Drinking a cappuccino may affect the levels of certain components in your blood and potentially skew bloodwork results.

-Similarly, if you’re undergoing a glucose test, consuming a cappuccino during your fast could alter your blood sugar levels and make it difficult to assess your body’s response to glucose accurately.
+Similarly, if you’re undergoing a glucose test, consuming a cappuccino during your fast could alter your blood sugar levels and make it difficult to accurately assess your body’s response to glucose.

 So, you must consult your healthcare provider before consuming any beverages or foods while fasting for medical purposes.